 Fiona Pickett, Co-ordinator LTTC

-More information about the City Lit course 2016-17, including how to apply, and funding.
-The next course is expected to start in Autumn 2017, more information to follow.
+The next course is expected to start in Autumn 2017, more information and website link to follow

 On successful completion students will have achieved lipreading teaching skills at Level 4 as approved by ATLA.
 If you do not already have an adult education qualification you will also be able to undertake the Award in Education and Training (AET) qualification which is required by some education providers.